Edinburgh-College-of-Art/arduino-introduction/examples/Output-Devices/Motor-Servo/README.md

 To control a servo from the project code, you will first need to include the servo library at the top of your sketch.
 You can also store the data pin number as a variable to use later.

-Lastly, we will also need to create an instance of the <code>Servo</code> class provided to us by the servo library.
+Lastly, we will also need to create an instance of the <code>Servo</code> class provided to us by the [Servo Arduino library](https://github.com/arduino-libraries/Servo).
 This will contain the methods needed for controlling the servo.
 You can call this instance anything you want to, but for simplicity and readability, We will call it <code>myServo</code> for the rest of this page.

 ``` cpp
 #include <Servo.h>